Computing Systemic Risk Measures with Graph Neural Networks: Systemic risk of random financial networks

-With the same arguments as before it also holds ``$\geq$'': Otherwise, we could subtract some $\varepsilon > 0$ and make the financial network acceptable with costs strictly less than $\rho_b(G).$ Hence $\tilde Y$ is an optimal bailout strategy and the set of optimal solutions must be convex. \end{enumerate} \end{proof}
+Hence, $\tilde Y$ is an optimal allocation and the set of optimal solutions must be convex. \end{enumerate} This concludes the proof of Proposition \ref{prop:min}. \end{proof}

-\begin{rem} There is indeed no reason to assume an optimal solution should be unique.
-Let $\eta(\cdot)=\myE{}{\cdot}$ and imagine a deterministic financial network $(A,L)$ where two nodes 1,2 owe exactly 1 unit of capital to a third node 3.
-There are no other obligations and all external assets are 0.
+\begin{rem} There is indeed no reason to assume that an optimal solution should be unique.
+Let $\eta(\cdot)=\myE{}{\cdot}$, let $\Lambda$ denote the \textit{total payment shortfall} from Example \ref{exa:lambda:totalpaymentshortfall}, and consider a deterministic financial network $(a,\ell) \in \R_+^3 \times \R_+^{3 \times 3}$ where two nodes 1 and 2 each owe exactly two units of capital to a third node 3.
+There are no other obligations and all external assets are equal to 1.
 Without any bailout capital the expected loss of this network is 2.
 Assume we want to find bailout strategies that reduce the loss to 1.
-It can be easily recognised that all bailout strategies that serve this purpose are $e_1, e_2$ and convex combinations of them.
+It can easily be seen that all bailout strategies that serve this purpose are $e_1 = (1,0,0)^T$, $ e_2=(0,1,0) ^T$, and all convex combinations of them.
 For any $\lambda \in (0,1),$

 \end{rem}